 Harris County Indigent Appointments Report Series

 TCJE is partnering with Restoring Justice on a monthly report series showing the rates at which Harris County district judges are assigning indigent defendants to the Public Defender’s Office (PDO), which has the capacity to receive up to 20% of all district court indigent defendants.
-Ultimately, many judges are opting to appoint private attorneys to such cases – despite research showing that such attorneys are less effective than the PDO, and that they exceed maximum recommended caseload limits.
-The reports draw from Harris County’s New Indigent Defense dashboard.
+While an increasing number of judges are relying on the PDO, many judges are still opting to appoint private attorneys to such cases – despite research showing that private attorneys are less effective than the PDO, and that they exceed maximum recommended caseload limits.
+The reports draw from Harris County’s Indigent Defense dashboard.
+NOTE: Read our February 2023 blog post that shares more on these reports, including increased transparency around indigent defense appointments, and how those appointments have climbed since the release of our first report.